-Figure 217: Reservation Register - Command Dword 10
+Figure 220: Reservation Register - Command Dword 10

 Bit Description

-- tate associated w wer Loss State (CPTPL): This field allows the Pe with the namespace to be modified as a side effect •
+Change Persist Through Power Loss State (CPTPL): This field allows the Persist Power Loss state associated with the namespace to be modified as a side effect of pr this command.

-Γ CPTPL Value Description]
+CPTPL Value Description

 31:30 00b No change to PTPL state

 01b Reserved

 10b Set PTPL state to '0'.
 Reservations are released and registrants are cleared on a power on.

 11b Set PTPL state to '1'.
 Reservations and registrants persist across a power loss.

 29:04 Reserved

 03 Ignore Existing Key (IEKEY) : If this bit is set to a '1', then Reservation Register Action (RREGA) field values that use the Current Reservation Key (CRKEY) shall succeed regardless of the value of the Current Reservation Key field in the command (i.e., the current reservation key is not checked).

-Register Action the command.
-(RREGA): This field specifies the registration a action that is
+Reservation Register Action (RREGA): This field specifies the registration action that is performed by the command.

-00.00 Γ RREGA Value Description
+02:00 RREGA Value Description

-02:00 000b Register Reservation Key]
+02:00 000b Register Reservation Key

 001b Unregister Reservation Key

-010b Replace Reservation Key ļ
+010b Replace Reservation Key

 011b - 111b Reserved

-Figure 218: Reservation Register Data Structure
+Figure 221: Reservation Register Data Structure

-Bytes O/M Description 7:0 М Current Reservation Key (CRKEY): If the Reservation Register Action is 001b (i.e., Unregister Reservation Key) or 010b (i.e., Replace Reservation Key), then this field contains the current reservation key associated with the host.
+Bytes Description 7:0 Current Reservation Key (CRKEY): If the Reservation Register Action is 001b (i.e., Unregister Reservation Key) or 010b (i.e., Replace Reservation Key), then this field contains the current reservation key associated with the host.
 For all other Reservation Register Action values, this field is reserved.
 The controller ignores the value of this field when the Ignore Existing Key (IEKEY) bit is set to '1'.
-15:8 М New Reservation Key (NRKEY): If the Reservation Register Action is 000b (i.e., Register Reservation Key) or 010b (i.e., Replace Reservation Key), then this field contains the new reservation key associated with the host.
+15:8 New Reservation Key (NRKEY): If the Reservation Register Action is 000b (i.e., Register Reservation Key) or 010b (i.e., Replace Reservation Key), then this field contains the new reservation key associated with the host.
 For all other Reservation Register Action values, this field is reserved.